Electrophysiology and AFib Frequently Asked Questions (FAQs)

 In addition to any of the treatments listed, your cardiologist may prescribe a blood thinning medication to lower the risk of blood clots.

 Meet Dr. Hany Demo

-Dr. Hany Demo is a board-certified cardiac electrophysiologist with Swedish Covenant Medical Group.
+Dr. Hany Demo is a board-certified cardiac electrophysiologist.
 He is a clinical instructor of Medicine at the University of Illinois in Chicago.
 He is an author and co-author of numerous scientific publications and book chapters in Cardiac Electrophysiology and Cardiology.
 His clinical interests include fluoroless blation, radiofrequency ablation (RFA), atrial fibrillation, cryoablation, arrhythmia management, pacemaker and ICD implantation.
 He has more than 10 years of experience.

 To schedule an appointment with a Dr. Demo, call 773-989-3957.